DanielBodnar/ruadan/README.md

 # What/Why

-The main idea is to provide a website owner a new, easy, way to really track what a user has been doing on their website by providing a movie of the user interaction on the page.
+Provide a website owner a new, easy, way to really track what a user has been doing on their website by providing a movie of the user interaction on the page.

 # How